๐Ÿ’ธCost Accounting

 Direct Materials Price Variance

-• Favorable when AP < SP—but watch out: buying cheap materials might cause unfavorable quantity variances later due to waste
+• Favorable when AP < SP.
+But watch out: buying cheap materials might cause unfavorable quantity variances later due to excess waste or rework.

 Direct Labor Rate Variance

-• HR and management responsibility—reflects wage negotiations, overtime premiums, or using workers at different skill levels than planned
+• HR and management responsibility.
+This reflects wage negotiations, overtime premiums, or using workers at different skill levels than planned.

-• Isolates the "price" of labor—a favorable variance from using lower-paid workers might backfire if they're less efficient
+• Isolates the "price" of labor.
+A favorable variance from using lower-paid workers might backfire if those workers are less efficient.

-Compare: Materials Price Variance vs. Labor Rate Variance—both measure what we paid versus what we expected to pay, but materials prices are often market-driven while labor rates reflect internal decisions like overtime authorization.
+Compare: Materials Price Variance vs. Labor Rate Variance: both measure what you paid versus what you expected to pay, but materials prices are often market-driven while labor rates reflect internal decisions like overtime authorization.
 If an FRQ asks about controllability, this distinction matters.

 Quantity and Efficiency Variances

 These variances measure whether inputs were used efficiently.
-The key mechanism: hold price constant at standard and focus on the quantity difference.
+The key mechanism: hold price constant at the standard rate and focus on the quantity difference.

 Direct Materials Quantity Variance

-• Production department responsibility—reflects material waste, spoilage, or better-than-expected yields
+• Production department responsibility.
+This reflects material waste, spoilage, or better-than-expected yields.

-• "Standard quantity allowed" is key—this flexes with actual production volume, so you're comparing apples to apples
+• "Standard quantity allowed" is the critical term.
+SQ flexes with actual production volume, so you're comparing actual usage against what should have been used for the output you actually produced.

 Direct Labor Efficiency Variance

-• Production supervisor responsibility—reflects worker productivity, training effectiveness, and production scheduling
+• Production supervisor responsibility.
+This reflects worker productivity, training effectiveness, and production scheduling.

-Compare: Materials Quantity Variance vs. Labor Efficiency Variance—both use the same structure (actual minus standard, times standard price), but they measure different resources.
-An FRQ might give you a scenario where cheap materials cause both a favorable price variance and an unfavorable efficiency variance due to rework.
+Compare: Materials Quantity Variance vs. Labor Efficiency Variance: both use the same structure (actual minus standard, times standard price), but they measure different resources.
+An FRQ might give you a scenario where cheap materials cause both a favorable price variance and an unfavorable quantity variance due to rework.

 Variable Overhead Variances

 Variable overhead variances follow the same price/efficiency logic but apply to indirect costs that change with activity level.
-These are typically driven by the same factors as direct labor since variable overhead is often applied based on labor hours.
+These are typically driven by the same allocation base as direct labor, since variable overhead is often applied based on labor hours.

 Variable Overhead Spending Variance